Linuxfabrik/lfops/roles/duplicity/README.rst

 duplicity__host_backup_sources / duplicity__group_backup_sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These variables are intended to be used in a host / host group variable file in the Ansible inventory.
-Note that the group variable can only be used in one host group at a time.
+These variables are intended to be used in a host / group variable file in the Ansible inventory.
+Note that the group variable can only be used in one group at a time.

-List of source paths which are included in the backup.
+A list of source paths which are included in the backup.

 Default: